 Possible complications from repeated bingeing and purging include problems with the esophagus, stomach, heart, lungs, muscles, or pancreas.
 People with suicidal thoughts or severe symptoms may need to be hospitalized.

 Women with bulimia may find pregnancy emotionally difficult because of the changes in their body shape.
 The mother's poor nutritional health can affect the baby.
-Women who have stopped having periods because of bulimia will be unable to become pregnant.
+Women who have stopped having periods because of bulimia are unlikely to become pregnant.

-Because bulimia is usually a long-term disease, a health care provider will need to check the person's weight, exercise habits, and physical and mental health from time to time.
+Bulimia is usually a long-term disease.
+A health care provider will need to check the person's weight, exercise habits, and physical and mental health on an ongoing basis.

 Barabasz M. Efficacy of hypnotherapy in the treatment of eating disorders.
 Int J Clin Exp Hypn.
 2007 Jul;55(3):318-35.
 Review.